S-J-HAN/InductiveReasoningInLargeLanguageModels/README.md

 Han, S. J., Ransom, K. J., Perfors, A. & Kemp, C. (2023).
 Inductive reasoning in humans and large language models.
 Cognitive Systems Research.

+This repository does not contain the code for running our MTurk experiment.

 # Folder Structure

 #### appendices